cdimascio/express-openapi-validator/README.md

 Determines whether the validator should validate the OpenAPI specification.
 Useful if you are certain that the api spec is syntactically correct and want to bypass this check.

-*Warning:* e certain your spec is valid.
-And be sure you know what you're doing! express-openapi-validator _*expects*_ are valid spec.
-If incorrect, the validator will behave erradically and/or throw Javascript errors.
+*Warning:* Be certain your spec is valid.
+And be sure you know what you're doing! express-openapi-validator _*expects*_ a valid spec.
+If incorrect, the validator will behave erratically and/or throw Javascript errors.

 - `true` (**default**) - validate the OpenAPI specification.
 - `false` - do not validate the OpenAPI specification.

 ### ▪️ formats (optional)

-Defines a list of custome formats.
+Defines a list of custom formats.

 - `[{ ... }]` - array of custom format objects.
 Each object must have the following properties:
   - name: string (required) - the format name